pyepics/pyepics/doc/pv.rst

    timestamp will be the timestamp according to the client, indicating when the data arrive from the server.

+.. attribute:: seconds

+   Integer part of the Epics (not Unix!!) timestamp of the last seen event for this PV.
+This will only be set if the PV object was created with the ``form='time'`` option.

+.. attribute:: nanoseconds

+   Integer number of nanoseconds of the Epics (not Unix!!) timestamp of the last seen event for this PV.
+This will only be set if the PV object was created with the ``form='time'`` option.

 .. attribute:: precision

    number of decimal places of precision to use for float and double PVs